HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/2023-06-10-home-lab/post-18.md

 **Open Ends**

-- Surprisingly, none of the open-source tracing backends that I tried seem to cater to the access log use-case.
+- Surprisingly, none of the open-source tracing backends that I tried (Jaeger, Tempo) seem to cater to the access log use-case.
+Ideally I would like to have a "Access Log Tail" widget on a Grafana Dashboards, that gives me a live view about what requests.
+The closest I was able to get to this, is the LightStep Explorer view I presented above.
+There are ways to convert traces to logs in-flight, but those are not straight forward and result in us storing access logs in the logging system.
 - The LightStep UI does only allow to show a single additional attribute in the table (e.g. "URL" or "return code"), also we have to re-build this view every time we want to use it.
-- It would be great to have access log information for tcp services (like samba) as well.
+- It would be great to have access log information for TCP services (like samba) as well.
 - Tracing could be much more powerful, than just providing access logs.
-  From the ~20 services I run internally only one (Grafana) provices internal spans about the interactions.
+  From the ~20 services I run internally only one (Grafana) provides internal spans about the interactions.

-## Container Resources with cAdvisor
+### Container Resources with cAdvisor

 {{< center >}}**Question:** Which resources do the services utilize?{{< /center >}}